-In the tree in (64) we see that D_1 takes DP_2 as its complement.
+In the tree in (68) we see that D_1 takes DP_2 as its complement.
 In turn, the head of this DP selects a QP, which contains the quantifier and NP.
 Given the noun-stranding data discussed in Section 5.1, we must make one stipulation for Amahuaca that was not necessary for the Tiwa data.
 As we saw, a piece of a discontinuous DP containing the noun may be stranded in the base position of the DP in Amahuaca, but a piece containing only modifiers may not.
-We argue that this is due to the fact that, in Amahuaca, the subconstituent that moves to the specifier of the higher DP1 must contain the noun.
-This will leave DP2, which will then contain only modifiers, free to undergo remnant movement and strand the noun.
-This NP movement to Spec, DP1 is illustrated in (65).
+We argue that this is due to the fact that, in Amahuaca, the subconstituent that moves to the specifier of a higher DP must contain the noun.
+This will leave the lower DP, which will then contain only modifiers, free to undergo remnant movement and strand the noun.
+This NP movement to $Spec, DP_1$ is illustrated in (69).